Cyber-Root0/AbstractModel/README.md

-# AbstractModel
+# AbstractRepository
-How to create a dynamic model, using OOP abstraction to your advantage.
+How to create a dynamic Repository, using OOP abstraction to your advantage.